mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ## Summing up

-After answering the different customer questions, This is the new API that we have:
+After answering the different customer questions, This is the new API that we have and this is the one you can use in your codebase if you use [rn-placeholder](https://github.com/mfrachet/rn-placeholder):

 ```jsx
 import { Placeholder, PlaceholderLine, PlaceholderMedia } from "rn-placeholder";